TODOvue/todovue-search/README.md

 | search | Event when the search is executed |

 ## Customize
-You can customize the card by customStyles, you can see the [props](#props) section to see the available options
+You can customize the component by customStyles, you can see the [props](#props) section to see the available options
 ```js
 const customStyles = {
     bgBody: "#0A4539",